Play Video

 the political system in the united states + the (social) media environment underpinning it wants us to see ourselves as on a team competing with an opponent. with sporting + war metaphors galore, most events are almost immediately transposed into combat. many people dislike this dynamic, with some attempting to be a moderate. this is usually articulated as being less binary about issues and more gracious in speech.

-however, the moderate is not inherently more spiritual than the partisan. to give a biblical example, in Acts 5, Gamaliel rejects Jesus and doesn’t want the apostles killed.
+however, the moderate is not inherently more spiritual than the partisan. to give a biblical example, in Acts 5, Gamaliel rejects Jesus, and doesn’t want the apostles killed.
 He is less evil than the Pharisees, but no less passive in working to solve their mistreatment.

 the moderate tends towards passivity to avoid offending others. honoring Jesus by serving our community is anything but passive. it requires strong convictions, hard work, and not becoming part of the world system, while still living + working inside of it. to be a kingdom independent is to work towards a biblical vision while accepting often feeling a bit politically homeless or misaligned.